MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 # Analyzing Web Services Telemetry

-Web Services telemetry provides information about the SOAP, OData, and API web service calls from .
-This telemetry data can help you identify problems a user might experience when signing in.
+Web Services telemetry provides information about the SOAP, OData, and API web service requests from the tenant.
+In particular the telemetry shows how long it took to complete a request.

 There are several  can a partner infer from web service signal
 - Many messages where endpoint contains “powerbi” => excessive powerBI integration usage​
 - I  web service call + long running  sql query => maybe need to adjust/tune codeunit​
-- If calls to a specific endpoint are siginficantly longer then to the other endpoints – consider adding filtering​
+- If calls to a specific endpoint are significantly longer then to the other endpoints – consider adding filtering​
 - If web service calls to a specific endpoint read more SQL rows then to the other endpoints – consider adding filtering​
 - If many requests <> API type => uptake API pages to get better perf​